What I'd Tell My 22-Year-Old Self About Money

 You don’t need to be smart about money.
 You need to be consistent.

 Here’s the humbling truth: cleverness is almost irrelevant to personal wealth building.
 The people I’ve watched build the most wealth over time aren’t the ones with the best stock picks or the smartest strategies.
-They’re the ones who did the simple, boring thing (i.e., saving and investing consistently) and never stopped.
+They’re the ones who did the simple, boring thing (saving and investing consistently) and never stopped.

 Nobody at work cares about your financial future.
 That’s your job.

+This sounds harsh, but it’s not cynical.
 Your employer offers you a salary, benefits, and maybe a 401(k) match.
 That’s the deal.
 They are not responsible for making sure you build wealth, reach financial independence, or have enough to retire comfortably.
 That’s entirely on you.

-The goal isn’t wealth.
-The goal is options.
+The goal isn’t wealth, it’s options.

 For the first several years of my career, I saved and invested because that’s what responsible people do.
 I had no specific target and no real vision for what the money was for.
-It was just... accumulating.
-Which is better than not accumulating, but it lacked intention.
+It was just accumulating, which is better than not accumulating, but it lacked intention.

 Your financial system should be boring.